Ryan Goins: 2015–2017

 Goins began the 2016 season as the team's primary second baseman, with Devon Travis still recovering from offseason shoulder surgery.
 On July 1, 2016, Goins made his professional pitching debut, being pressed into service in the 18th inning of a 19 inning marathon game against the Cleveland Indians.
 Goins was placed on the 15-day disabled list the following day with forearm tightness.
 He was activated on August 1, and optioned to Buffalo on August 2.
 On August 19, Goins was recalled from Triple-A. He finished the 2016 regular season with a .186 batting average, three home runs, and 12 RBI.
 Goins was on the Wild Card roster but did not play in the game.
 He was not on the Division Series roster.
 During the Division Series, Devon Travis suffered a knee injury that kept him out of the lineup for two games.
-With team management unsure of Travis' health, Goins was added to the Championship Series roster.
+With team management unsure of Travis's health, Goins was added to the Championship Series roster.
+In the Jays' loss to the Cleveland Indians in that series, Goins batted .200 with an OBP of .333, with one hit and one walk in five at bats (six plate appearances).

 Goins recorded the first grand slam of his career in the Blue Jays 8–4 win over the Milwaukee Brewers on May 24, 2017.

 He led MLB in 2017 with 10 bases-loaded hits.
 On December 1, 2017, Goins was non-tendered by the Blue Jays, making him a free agent.

 Kansas City Royals

 On January 24, 2018, Goins signed a minor league contract with the Kansas City Royals that included an invitation to spring training.
 Goins earned a spot on the Royals' Opening Day Roster.
-Goins was designated for assignment on June 28.
-He was assigned outright to the Omaha Storm Chasers on July 2, and elected free agency.
+He was designated for assignment on June 28.
+On July 2 he was assigned outright to the Omaha Storm Chasers, and elected free agency.

 Philadelphia Phillies

-Goins signed a minor league contract with the Philadelphia Phillies on July 3, 2018, and was assigned to the Triple-A Lehigh Valley IronPigs, for whom he batted .220/.291/.315.
-He elected free agency on November 2, 2018.
+On July 3, 2018, Goins signed a minor league contract with the Philadelphia Phillies.
+He played in 42 games for the Triple-A Lehigh Valley IronPigs, for whom he batted .220/.291/.315 with two home runs, eight RBI, and four stolen bases.
+Goins elected free agency following the season on November 2.

 Chicago White Sox

 On December 10, 2018, Goins signed a minor league contract with the Chicago White Sox that included an invitation to spring training.
 On March 26, 2019, he was sent to minor league camp to play for the Triple-A Charlotte Knights.
-On July 17, Goins was called up and made his White Sox debut that same day.
+On July 17, Goins was called up, and made his White Sox debut that same day.
 Goins had 2 hits with a 2-run home run in his first game with the club.
 On October 28, the White Sox outrighted Goins off of the roster.
 Goins elected free agency on October 31.